Royal Regiment of New Zealand Artillery: 1980s–1990s

 A range of new capabilities were introduced during this period.
 In 1986 the British designed, Australian produced 105-mm L119 Hamel Light Gun was introduced, while computerised artillery systems were introduced in 1989, and global positioning systems in 1997, which resulted in a significant increase in capability.
 In 1997 the French Mistral short range air defence missile was acquired, providing an anti-aircraft capability for the first time since 1961.
 The headquarters of 3rd Field Regiment RNZA was disbanded in 1990, with its two subordinate TF batteries remaining.

+Territorial units

+Territorial Force artillery units were formerly units of the RNZA, but were moved into the structure of the TF battalion groups on the restructuring of the army in the late 1990s: